Persistent Permutability in Choice Petri Nets: Patterns and embeddings

 \section{Patterns and embeddings}

 In the following, we shall capture interesting substructures of an LTS by means of patterns.
 In general, patterns specify that some features are mandatory and other ones are excluded.
-In the present paper, we shall restrict our attention to rather simple patterns, where the mandatory features are the presence of labelled arcs and the excluded ones are the absence of labelled arcs (which into non-enabling situations).\footnote{In other contexts, we could allow mandatory enablings and unlabelled arcs, as well as excluded (un-)labelled arcs, but also choices of labels in arcs and enablings, \ldots}
+In the present paper, we shall restrict our attention to rather simple patterns, where the mandatory features are the presence of some labelled arcs (prescribing enabling situations) and the excluded ones are the absence of some labelled arcs (requiring non-enabling situations).

-\DEF{pattern.def}{Pattern of an \lts} A \emph{pattern} is a quadruple $\PT=(S,\to,T,D)$ where $S$ is a set of states, $T$ a set of labels, $\to\;\subseteq(S\times T\times S)$ (represented as usual), and $D\subseteq(S\times T)$ (represented by labelled arcs without specified endpoint and a red cross). \ENDDEFD{pattern.def}
+\Needspace{5\baselineskip} \DEF{pattern.def}{Pattern of an \lts} A \emph{pattern} is a quadruple $\PT=(S,\to,T,D)$ where $S$ is a set of states, $T$ a set of labels, $\to\;\subseteq(S\times T\times S)$ (represented as usual), and $D\subseteq(S\times T)$ (represented by labelled arcs without specified endpoint and a red cross). \ENDDEF{pattern.def}

 The fact that a pattern is present in a transition system will be captured by an embedding notion.